blaxel-ai/toolkit/docs/bl_new.md

 ---
 ## bl new

-Create a new blaxel resource (agent, mcp, sandbox, job)
+Create a new blaxel resource (agent, mcp, sandbox, job, volume-template)

 ### Synopsis